 Don't forget, we are an all natural and non-GMO supporter and feed our plants and animals as such, with an emphasis on free-range and pasture raised animals.
 No antibiotics, chemicals or hormones are used on the animals we use/sell for meat and we do our best to avoid those things with ANY of our animals!
 Also, each year (after the first year)you participate in our CSA program we will add an additional 3% discount to the current years pricing (up to 12%).
-All CSA members, no matter which share you purchase, will also be eligible to buy our individually priced rabbits or meat birds - chickens, ducks or quails- at 10% off the listed pricing (see our "Products for Sale" page).
+All CSA members, no matter which share you purchase, will also be eligible to buy our individually priced rabbits, meat birds - chickens, ducks or quails - or our lamb, goat and pork cuts at 10% off the listed pricing (see our "Products for Sale" page).

 NOTE: If you find another local CSA (within about 40 miles) with similar share items for a lower price, let us know and send us a link to the CSA information and we can discuss matching prices.

 Full standard share: $1025 **Best Value** (3 available)

 #1 Payment in full is at the prices listed with each package above. (includes a free special gift basket with your first weekly pickup) Payment due by April 1st.